Knock Out Your Knee Pain With Knee Physical Therapy In Fort Myers, FL

 Signs & Symptoms of Ligament Strain or Partial Tearing of the Ligament

-- A sensation that the knee joint is “loose”
+• A sensation of knee joint instability- “loose”

 Patellofemoral Pain Syndrome (PFPS)/Runner’s Knee